Xiaofeng-Guo/Xiaofeng-Guo.github.io/README.md

-# dengyh16code.github.io
+# xiaofeng-guo.github.io
-A personal homepage of a Tsinghua University Student
+A personal homepage of Xiaofeng Guo, a PhD student in the Robotics Institute at Carnegie Mellon University.